-The city is recognized as the financial capital of South Africa and is home to the Johannesburg Stock Exchange (JSE), ranks as one of the top 20 exchanges in the world in terms of market capitalization.
-Johannesburg, city, province of Gauteng, South Africa.
-It is the main industrial and financial metropolis of the country.
+Johannesburg, the financial capital of South Africa, is home to the Johannesburg Stock Exchange (JSE), one of the top 20 exchanges in the world.
+Located in the province of Gauteng, it is the main industrial and financial metropolis of the country.
 For a unique shopping experience, head to Oriental Plaza where you can buy anything from hot samosas to Kashmiri furniture and gold.
 Fordsburg is also known for its endless variety of textiles and expert tailors.

 The Apartheid Museum in Soweto offers an indelible journey into the soul of the fight for freedom.
-Other attractions include Market Theatre and Museum Africa in Newtown which exhibits reproductions of the huts, tools, handicrafts, clothing and toys of South African tribes.
-Johannesburg is located on the high plateau and has a subtropical highland climate (Köppen Cwb).
-Managed by the National Institute of Biodiversity of South Africa, the garden is one of South Africa's nine national botanical gardens, and this particular location offers plenty of space and beautiful views of the red rock cliffs.
+Other attractions include Market Theatre and Museum Africa in Newtown which exhibits reproductions of huts, tools, handicrafts, clothing and toys of South African tribes.
+Johannesburg has a subtropical highland climate (Köppen Cwb) and is home to the National Institute of Biodiversity of South Africa's botanical garden.
 The most popular sports in Johannesburg by participation are association football, cricket, rugby and running.